 Section 201 of the District of Columbia Public Postsecondary Education Reorganization Act, approved October 26, 1974 (88 Stat.
 1424; D.C.
 Official Code § 38-1202.01), is amended as follows:

-(a) Subsection (d) is amended to read as follows:
+(a) Subsections (d), (e), and (f) are amended to read as follows:

 “(d) All terms on the Board of Trustees shall begin on May 15 and shall end one or 5 years thereafter on May 14.
 The student member elected pursuant to subsection (c)(2) of this section shall serve for a term of one year.
 All other members shall serve for a term of 5 years.
-Depending on the date of the individual’s election or appointment, a member of the Board of Trustees may not actually serve a full term.”.
+Depending on the date of the individual’s election or appointment, a member of the Board of Trustees may not actually serve a full term.

-(b) Subsection (e) is amended to read as follows:

-“(e) A member of the Board of Trustees who is elected as an alumnus or alumna pursuant to subsection (c)(3) of this section may be re-elected to serve one additional term, after which the individual may not again be elected pursuant to subsection (c)(3) of this section until at least 5 years have passed following the individual’s last day of service on the Board.”.
+“(e) A member of the Board of Trustees who is elected as graduate member degree holder pursuant to subsection (c)(3) of this section may be re-elected to serve one additional term, after which he or she may not again be elected pursuant to subsection (c)(3) of this section until at least 5 years have passed following his or her last day of service on the Board.”.

-(c) Subsection (f) is amended to read as follows:

 “(f) A member of the Board of Trustees who is appointed pursuant to subsection (c)(1) of this section may serve 3 full or partial terms consecutively.
-No member shall serve for more than 15 consecutive years regardless of whether elected or appointed and shall not serve again thereafter until at least 5 years have passed following the individual’s last day of service on the Board.”.
+No member shall serve for more than 15 consecutive years regardless of whether elected or appointed, and shall not serve thereafter until 5 years have passed following his or her last day of service on the Board.”.

 Sec.
 606. UDC fundraising match.